Prambanan

 The ruins of Shiva temple of Prambanan c.
 1895.

 The temple attracted international attention early in the 19th century.
-In 1803, Nicolaus Engelhard, the Governor of the northeast coast of Java, made a stop in Prambanan during his official visits to the kings of Java; Pakubuwana IV of Surakarta and Hamengkubuwana II of Yogyakarta.
+In 1803, Nicolaus Engelhard, the Governor of the northeast coast of Java, made a stop in Prambanan during his official visits to two Javanese sultans: Pakubuwana IV of Surakarta and Hamengkubuwana II of Yogyakarta.
 Impressed by the temple ruins, in 1805 Engelhard commissioned H.C.
 Cornelius, an engineer stationed in Klaten, to clear the site from earth and vegetation, measuring the area, and made drawings of the temple.
 This was the first effort to study and restore Prambanan temple.[1]: 17

 In 1811 during the short-lived British occupation of the Dutch East Indies, Colin Mackenzie, a surveyor in the service of Sir Thomas Stamford Raffles, came upon the temples by chance.
 Although Sir Thomas subsequently commissioned a full survey of the ruins, they remained neglected for decades.
 Dutch residents carried off sculptures as garden ornaments and native villagers used the foundation stones for construction material.
 Half-hearted excavations by archaeologists in the 1880s adversely facilitated looting instead, as numbers of temple sculptures were taken away as collections.

-In 1918, the Dutch colonial government began reconstruction of the compound and proper restoration only commenced in 1930.
+In 1918, the Dutch colonial government began the reconstruction of the compound however proper restoration only commenced in 1930.
 Due to massive scale and the sheer numbers of temples, the efforts at restoration still continue up to this day.
-By 1930s, the reconstruction project by Dutch East Indies Archaeological Service successfully restored two Apit temples in the central court, and two smaller Perwara temples.
+By 1930s, the reconstruction project by Dutch East Indies Archaeological Service successfully restored two apit (flank) temples in the central court, and two smaller pervara or in Indonesian: perwara (ancillary) temples.
 The reconstruction used the anastylosis method, in which a ruined temple is restored using the original stone blocks as much as possible.

 The restoration efforts was hampered by the economic crisis in 1930s, and finally ceased altogether due to the outbreak of World War II Pacific War (1942-1945), and the following Indonesian National Revolution (1945-1949).
 After the war, the temple reconstruction resumed in 1949, despite much of technical drawings and photographs were damaged or lost during the war.
 The reconstruction of the main Shiva temple was completed in 1953 and inaugurated by Indonesia's first president Sukarno.